HuangPZ/STAMP/README.md

 ## Description

 A maliciously secure framework for efficient 3-party trusted hardware aided protocols for neural networks inference.
 This work builds off [Falcon](https://github.com/snwagh/falcon-public) and other prior works.
-This frame work does the inter-party communication and CPU computation that happens during the protocol, and generate the LTH bandwidth usage numbers for simulation of LTH overhead.
+This frame work implements the inter-party communication and CPU/GPU computation that happens during the protocol, and generate the LTH-CPU communication numbers for the simulation of the LTH overhead.

 ### Accessibility
-The code is also publicly available in the github repo https://github.com/HuangPZ/STAMP_public.
+The code is publicly available in the github repo https://github.com/HuangPZ/STAMP_public.

 ### Estimated Time and Storage Consumption
 Depends on the internet setting the time may vary, but should be withing an hour for all models with a proper GPU support.
 For CPU, do not run on VGG16 and ResNet18 since they will be not finishing within hours and are not meaningful for the paper's comparison.